zeyangsha/zeyangsha.github.io/_pages/about.md

 ## News
 - [04/2026]One paper "The Reasoning Trap: How Enhancing LLM Reasoning Amplifies Tool Hallucination" got accepted in ACL 2026!
 - [02/2026]One paper "Teach to Reason Safely: Policy-Guided Safety Tuning for MLRMs" got accepted in ICLR 2026!
+- [02/2026]I joined Nanjing University of Science and Technology as an Associate Professor!
 - [08/2025][MCPScan](https://github.com/antgroup/MCPScan) is open-sourced, feel free to star : D.
 - [07/2025]The single-agent testing standard I co-authored has been released by the World Digital Technology Academy (WDTA)!
 - [02/2025]I joined Ant Group as the Senior Algorithm Engineer!